 Purpose

-The purpose of the Compensation Committee (the “Committee”) is to assist the board of directors (the “Board”) of Morningstar, Inc. (“Morningstar”) in discharging its responsibilities relating to director and management compensation.
+The purpose of the Compensation Committee (the “Committee”) is to assist the board of directors (the “Board”) of Morningstar, Inc. (“Morningstar” or the “Company”) in discharging its responsibilities relating to director and management compensation.

 Membership

-The Committee will consist of at least three directors, each of whom must be "independent" as defined under Rule 5605(a)(2) of The Nasdaq Stock Market listing rules, a “non-employee director” as defined under Rule 16b-3 under the Securities Exchange Act of 1934 (the “Exchange Act”), and will meet the criteria for independence set forth in Rule 10C-1(b)(1) under the Exchange Act.
-A subsequent determination that any member of the Committee does not satisfy the foregoing requirements shall not invalidate any action theretofore taken by the Committee except to the extent required by law or determined appropriate to satisfy any regulatory standards.
+The Committee will consist of at least three directors (each, a “member”), each of whom must be "independent" as defined under Rule 5605(a)(2) of The Nasdaq Stock Market Listing Rules, a “non-employee director” as defined under Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the “Exchange Act”), and will meet the criteria for independence set forth in Rule 10C-1(b)(1) under the Exchange Act.
+A subsequent determination that any member of the Committee does not satisfy the foregoing requirements shall not invalidate any action theretofore taken by the Committee, except to the extent required by law or determined appropriate to satisfy any regulatory standards.
 The Board will interpret these rules using its business judgment.
-The members will be appointed by the Board and will serve at the discretion of the Board for a term of one year.
+The members will be appointed by the Board on the recommendation of the Nominating and Corporate Governance Committee and will serve at the discretion of the Board for a term of one year.
 The Board shall appoint the Chair of the Committee.
 The Board is responsible for removing and adding members and can do so at any time.
-Appointments to the Committee, including the Chair of the Committee, shall conform to Morningstar’s by-laws, this Charter, and applicable laws and regulations, as appropriate under the circumstances.
+Appointments to the Committee, including the Chair of the Committee, shall conform to Morningstar’s By-Laws, this Charter, and applicable laws and regulations, as appropriate under the circumstances.

 Committee Organization and Procedures